 |Number of positions:||5|

-We are currently searching for students with strong programming and math backgrounds to work on a variety of projects at the Visual Analytics branch (VACCINE) of the new Department of Homeland Security Center of Excellence in Command, Control and Interoperability.
+We are currently searching for students with strong programming and math backgrounds to work on a variety of projects at the Visual Analytics branch (VACCINE) of the Department of Homeland Security Center of Excellence in Command, Control and Interoperability.
 Students will each be assigned individual projects focusing on developing novel data analysis and exploration techniques using interactive techniques.
-Students should be knowledgeable in C++ on entering the program and will be expected to learn skills in R, OpenGL, and/or a variety of other libraries over the course of the summer.
+Students should be well versed in C++ upon entering the SURF program, and will be expected to learn skills in R, OpenGL, and/or a variety of other libraries over the course of the summer.

-Current project plans will include iPhone programming for criminal incident report analysis, incorporating local statistics into volume rendering on the GPGPU, and healthcare data analysis.
-If you have iPhone programming experience or CUDA programming experience or an intense interest to learn either of those, please indicate this in your application form.
+Ongoing project plans will include research that combines soil, weather and crop data from sensing technology to provide critical crop answers for California wine growers and producers, programming for criminal incident report analysis, incorporating local statistics into volume rendering on the GPGPU, healthcare data analysis, and analyzing customizable topics and anomalies that occur in real-time via social media networks Twitter and Facebook.
+If you have CUDA programming experience or an intense interest to learn it, please indicate this on your application form.
 We also plan to have a project that will assist first responders in accident extrication procedures.

 Of the past undergraduate students that have worked in the center, five of their research projects have led to joint publications in our laboratory and at many of our areas' top venues.
-Our goal is to continue the center of excellence this summer.
 Sample projects include visual analytics for law enforcement data, health care data and sports data.
 Students will be assigned individual projects based on the center's needs which will be determined at a later date.
 To learn more about the VACCINE Center go to the website provided below.